 Remains of the Citadel at Hazor (Qasinka)

-Archaeological excavations at Tell el-Kedah - the site of Hazor - have revealed the remains of King Jabin’s palace underneath a metre-thick layer of ash and debris, as well as more recent remains dating from the reign of King Solomon when the city was rebuilt (see 1 Kings 9:15).
+Archaeological excavations at Tell el-Kedah - the site of Hazor - have revealed the remains of Jabin’s 15th century BC palace underneath a metre-thick layer of ash and debris, as well as a later level of destruction dating to the 13th century BC.
+This may have been the result of the sacking of the city by the Israelites following the defeat of Hazor's army by Deborah and Barak at Mount Tabor (see Judges 4:1-24).
+Other more recent remains date from the reign of King Solomon when the city was rebuilt once again in c.950BC (see 1 Kings 9:15).
 These later remains include a magnificent six-chambered gateway (similar to the one built by Solomon at Megiddo) and a deep shaft and tunnel leading to an underground water supply (again similar to the water system at Megiddo).

 Josh 11:12-20 The lands captured now extend north from Mt Halak on the border with Edom to Baalgad near Mt Hermon (see Map 48).